sdiehl/wiwinwlh/tutorial.md

 -----------

 NumDecimals allows the use of exponential notation for integral literals that are not necessarily floats.
-Without it, any use of expontial notation induces a Fractional class constraint.
+Without it, any use of exponential notation induces a Fractional class constraint.

 ```haskell